1245 Kilborn Place Concept Plan

 The property is in the Alta Vista neighbourhood and is within a 10- to 15-minute walk of the Billings Bridge Shopping Centre and the Transitway.

-Since purchasing the property, City staff have been working on important background studies to help understand the current supportive housing need in the City, the property and the existing buildings.
-These studies will give staff and the community the information that is needed to plan for the long-term use of the property.
+Since purchasing the property, City staff have undertaken background studies to better understand opportunities and constraints.
+These studies help to give staff and the community information that is needed to plan for the long-term use of the property.
 This work includes:

 • Review of supportive housing and community services system to understand the gaps and needs that currently exist